ksh0430/active-deploy/labs/README.md

 # Active Deploy Scenario Labs

-These lab steps will walk you through a full set of usage scenarios for Active Deploy.
+These labs will walk you through a full set of usage scenarios for Active Deploy.

 **Notes**